-Please find course descriptions in Hungarian here.
+You can find the course descriptions in Hungarian here.

 Responsible for Course: Gábor Palkó, PhD. habil

-Due date: May 3, 2021
+Due date:

 The purpose of the course is to give an insight into the basic storing and processing format of the texts of literature and digital humanities: TEI XML.
 The program was put together in a way to be suitable both for beginners and for a bit more experienced students, as well.